jackmin97/Momentum-in-US-Treasury-Bond-ETFs/README.md

 Drawdown = (cumulative returns/ running maximum) - 1

-To calculate the running maximum, we can use maximum() and accumulate() functions
+To calculate the running maximum, we can use maximum() and accumulate() functions.

 Thus, going long on the last 6 days of the month gives decent returns along with a low drawdowns in this strategy.
 Of course, changing factors such as the number of days or the ETFs could lead to significant changes in the maximum returns of this strategy.